tspgroup/nifi-parcel/README.md

 # Wait a min, go to Cloudera Manager -> Add a Service -> NiFi
 ```

+## Important note

+NiFi integration with Cloudera is not as good as a native service.
+Cloudera manager does not configure it as a cluster automatically
+and it cannot control NiFi configuration either.
+Unfortunately, you will still have to edit nifi.propertoes file on each node and
+configure it to work in cluster and to use Cloudera’s Zookeeper.
+More information [here](http://www.idata.co.il/2017/10/integrating-apache-nifi-with-cloudera-manager/).

 ## Pending items
 - Currently `NiFi` runs under the `root` user
 - Expose config options under Cloudera Manager